EuPathDB/vagrant-workflow-software/README.md

 This allows defining properties for multiple Vagrant boxes.
 The above example will set up CentOS 5 and CentOS 6 environments on two virtual machines.
 These will be named according the top key values (`el5` and `el6` in this example).
 These names will be used with `vagrant ssh` to identify which managed machine to connect to.

 `wf_hostname` can be given the name of an existing cluster.
 This permits using an existing Puppet node manifest and leverages existing profile configurations (e.g. `$eupath_dir/etc/bashrc`) that use hostname conditionals.
 Note that different compute clusters use various OS versions (e.g. CentOS 5 and CentOS 6).
 Be sure the `vagrant_box` in the `WF_SERVERS` dictionary is configured for a Vagrant box with a matching OS for the chosen `wf_hostname`.
+For example, the physical zcluster in the datacenter uses CentOS 5 so be sure the virtual machine simulation also uses CentOS 5.

 `wf_user_path` should match `user_path` in the Puppet node manifest for the host.

 `wf_shared_group` should match `shared_group` in the Puppet node manifest for the host.

 `wf_user` can be any name.
 An account of this name will be created on the virtual machine and its shell environment will be configured as a typical workflow user.
-This account is just for testing on the virtual machines, there is no corresponding value in the sPuppet manifests.
+This account is just for testing on the virtual machines, there is no corresponding value in the Puppet manifests.

 ### Simulating a workflow user